Chasing Ghosts: A Simulation-to-Real Olfactory Navigation Stack with Optional Vision Augmentation: Methods

 This effectively converts a measured time lag into a heading command for the aircraft.
 We clip $\phi$ such that $\phi \in [-90 \textdegree, -5\textdegree] \cup [5\textdegree, 90\textdegree]$ such that the UAV will hold the current heading for all $\phi \in (-5\textdegree, 5\textdegree)$.
 Large angles can be likened to casting (exploratory) behaviors in insects, while smaller angles (meaning the UAV stays its current course) can be likened to surging (exploitive) behavior.

-The readings are sampled every second from each of the two MOX sensors and every two seconds for the electrochemical sensors.
+The UAV samples the readings every second from each of the two MOX sensors and every two seconds for the electrochemical sensors.
 We apply dual-timescale exponential averaging to detect plume bouts while suppressing sensor drift and turbulence noise.
 This parallels filtering mechanisms observed in insect olfactory neurons.
-This divergence $D$ is calculated by subtracting a long exponential moving average (EMA) with period $\beta$ from a short EMA with period $\alpha$, denoted by $E_\beta$ and $E_\alpha$, respectively:
+We calculate this divergence $D$ by subtracting a long exponential moving average (EMA) with period $\beta$ from a short EMA with period $\alpha$, denoted by $E_\beta$ and $E_\alpha$, respectively:

 $D$ can be considered as a temporal-prediction-difference filter, which is mathematically adjacent to TD error computation in reinforcement learning, albeit not a learning mechanism.
-Although $D$ does not constitute temporal-difference learning in the reinforcement-learning sense, it produces a temporal-prediction error - the difference between fast and slow odor expectations.
-This is conceptually similar to biological temporal difference filters used in insect olfactory pathways to emphasize odor onset and plume entry events.
+Although $D$ does not constitute temporal-difference learning in the reinforcement-learning sense, it produces a temporal-prediction error — the difference between fast and slow odor expectations.
+This is conceptually similar to biological temporal difference filters that insect olfactory pathways use to emphasize odor onset and plume entry events.

 We additionally compute a signal line $S$, which is a smoothed EMA of $D$ with period $\rho$, where $\alpha < \rho < \beta$.
 This signal line serves as a dynamic expectation of odor-trend behavior.
 Positive deviation between lines $D$ and $S$ indicates accelerating odor concentration, consistent with entry into the plume, whereas negative deviation reflects loss of odor momentum and triggers casting behavior.
 This dual-timescale architecture parallels both biological olfactory adaptation and momentum-based filtering methods in quantitative finance.